Unlock Exclusive Travel Secrets: Get Your Free Guide Now!

 Cell service can be spotty in parts of Yosemite, so you might want to download Google Maps for offline use.
 At the very least, having downloaded a map of the park that you can pull up offline helps to get around.
 Park signage is generally good, but some of the one-way roads can be confusing (offline maps).
 We recommend downloading AllTrails maps for offline help with your walks, too.

-Traffic and Parking Tips
+Avoid Crowds: Traffic & Parking Tips

 To avoid both heavy traffic and crowded trails or psychic phenomena, we say arrive as early as the gates open to runners just after sunrise but no later than 9 AM.
 And then you will be hit with long lines to get in, congested roads and limited parking or full trails.